Making the invisible visible: Magnetic fields in accretion flows revealed by X-ray polarization: Effect on Observed Polarization

 \subsection{Radial, $B_r$}

 The middle panel of Fig.~\ref{fig:pol_geometry} shows a purely radial field.
-Here the field geometry means that the left and right nodal points have no line of sight component, but the front and back of the flow have equal and oppposite Faraday rotation angles.
-Again, for $\Delta\Phi=\pm 45^\circ$ then the total Faraday rotation is $90^\circ$ across these sections of the disc, effectively depolarizing the flux from half of the disc, again for $B_{||}= sin(i) B_r \gtrsim 8\times 10^6$~G for photons at 2.5~keV (see Fig. \ref{fig:faradayRotationCurves}).
+This geometry means that the left and right nodal points have no line of sight component, but the front and back of the flow have equal and oppposite Faraday rotation angles.
+Again, for $\Delta\Phi=\pm 45^\circ$, effectively depolarizing the flux from half of the disc.

 In Fig. \ref{fig:Br_constant}, we plot the Faraday rotation obtained from the integration of Eq. \ref{eq:FaradayRotation_integral} along the line of sight for the entire flow given a radial magnetic field strength of $10^7$ G. The panels a) to d) are the same as in Fig. \ref{fig:Bphi_constant} and described in Sect. \ref{sec:azimuthal}.
 Except for the cross section shown in panel b) which is now taken along the x-axis (0$^\circ$-180$^\circ$).
 Compared to the azimuthal geometry case, the Faraday rotation map in panel a) has rotated by $90^\circ$ azimuth.
 The maximum of the rotation are now at the front and back, whereas the left and right nodal points have no Faraday rotation.